-Find Food Freedom
+Find Food Freedom for Siblings

 Family rules may mean that certain foods are off-limits, but consider “cheat and eat” outings with your non-allergic son or daughter.
 While healthy foods are a priority in our family, I put my rigidity to the side and took my son Steven to the local Dunkin’ Donuts every Sunday, a tradition that lasted for many years.